jina-ai/jina/.github/2.0/cookbooks/Flow.md

 f.add(uses='mwu_encoder.yml', host='123.45.67.89', port_in=12345, port_expose=8080)
 ```

-`uses` can take any argument as in the local case (e.g. `jinahub+docker:://...`).
+`uses` can take any argument that would be used in the local case (e.g. `jinahub+docker://...`).

 ##### Setting the Gateway data port and host

-Whenever the networking of the Gateway should be changed, the respective arguments go directly into the Flow initialization.
+If you need to change the networking of the Gateway, the respective arguments go directly into the Flow initialization.

 ```python
 Flow(host='123.45.67.89', port_in=12345)